rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

 #### What functionalities have we included in the gem?

-- We included the functionality to be able copy the hexadecimal codes  or the variables in the colors examples through a Click event or Alt + Click with vanilla javascript.
+- We included the functionality to be able copy the hexadecimal codes  or the variables in the colors examples through a Click event or Alt + Click with vanilla javaScript.

 - We worked on a button that allows copying  your style guide code blocks.